Income Marketplace Review: Top 5 P2P Platform (Here’s why!)

 Monetization

 How does Income earn money?
-The marketplace earns its revenue primarily through a commission fee, which is charged to lenders on the marketplace.
-In this regard, the business and monetization model is not much different from other P2P marketplaces such as Mintos, Debitum or PeerBerry.
+As a marketplace, Income monetises itself primarily through a commission fee, which is charged to lenders for financing their loans on the platform.
+In this regard, the business and monetisation model is not much different from other P2P marketplaces such as Mintos, Debitum or PeerBerry.

-The commission fee at Income is between 2% to 4% of the outstanding loan portfolio and is calculated on a daily balance basis.
-Invoicing takes place on a monthly basis.
+For those who want to know more details, the platform fee at Income ranges between 2% and 4% of the outstanding loan portfolio and is calculated on the basis of a daily balance.
+Invoices are issued monthly.

 Profitability